 - Be honest and respect your customers’ time.

-- Encourage customers to respond to open-ended questions; then, analyze what they’ve written to gain insights.
+- Encourage customers to respond to open-ended questions; then, apply verbatim analysis to gain insights.